RafaelQueirozViana/DeliveryWebsite/README.md

 # Restaurant Delivery Website
-Project created with the aim of putting into practice and improving my knowledge of HTML, CSS and JavaScript.
+Project created with the aim of putting into practice and improving my knowledge of HTML, CSS and JavaScript